 Get your heart pumping.
 Some type of aerobic exercise is important -- it lifts mood and boosts your heart health.
-Walking, running, and biking are all good options.
+Walking, running, and biking are all good.
 If you have leg weakness or other problems moving, you could try other things like rowing or water aerobics.

 Stretch.
-It's good for anyone with MS, but especially helpful if you have painful muscle stiffness and spasms.
-Besides regular stretching, techniques like yoga and tai chi are great ways to build strength and flexibility.
+It's good for anyone with MS, but it's especially helpful if you have painful muscle stiffness and spasms.
+Besides regular stretching, activities like yoga and tai chi are great ways to build strength and flexibility.
 They can also help you relax and fight stress.

 Strengthen.
 Under your physical therapist's guidance, use weights or resistance exercises to build up muscles.
 Strength helps you move around better.

 Keep your balance.
 Feeling unsteady?
-Choose activities that don't put you at risk of falls, like stationary biking or swimming.
+Choose activities that don't make it likely for you to fall, like stationary biking or swimming.
 You may want to have a grab bar or rail nearby.
 Work with your physical therapist on stretches and strength training that will improve your balance and coordination.

 Take it slow.
-Start slowly.
-If all you can manage is a walk around the block -- or across the room -- then do that.
-Keep doing it.
+Ease into your exercise routine.
+If all you can manage is a walk around the block -- or across the room -- that's fine.
+Start with that and keep it up.
 In time, you'll build up your strength and be able to do much more.

 Exercise at the same time every day.
-People who really stick with exercise tend to do it at the same time each day.
-Morning might be a good time -- many people with MS say they feel best and most energetic in the morning.
+People who really stick with their fitness routine tend to do it at the same time each day.
+Morning might be a good time, since many people with MS say they feel best and most energetic at that time.

 Stay cool.
 Getting overheated during exercise can make symptoms worse.
-When you're exercising inside on warm days, fans or the AC can help to keep you cool.
+When you're working out inside on warm days, fans or the AC can help keep you cool.
 A chilly gym may be ideal.
 The pool is another good option.
 Save outside exercise for cooler days.
 Always drink plenty of water, and think about using cold packs or cooling vests.

-Know when to stop.
-If you feel pain or sick during exercise, stop.
-If symptoms start to flare up, adjust or stop your routine.
+Know when to quit.
+If you feel pain or sickness during exercise, stop.
+If symptoms start to flare up, change or end your routine.
 Talk to your doctor.
 While you're healing, get lots of rest.
 Once you start feeling better, your physical therapist can help get you back on track.

 Find a balance.
-If you're able to work out hard, great.
-But make sure that your workouts don't make you too weak.
-If you're so tired or sore after a workout that you can't make dinner, you need to reassess.
+If you can do vigorous exercise, that's OK, but make sure that your workouts don't make you too weak.
+If you're so tired or sore after a workout that you can't prepare dinner, you need to reassess.